Location Filming Guidelines

 We consider requests to film a movie, television show or commercial, or to use the Aquarium as a location for a magazine ad.
 These guidelines describe fees and procedures for these types of projects.

 Loveland Living Planet Aquarium is a public aquarium.
 Our visitors are entitled to experience the entire aquarium with a minimum of distraction.
 Permission to film or photograph at the Aquarium is granted subject to certain conditions.
 The project must be consistent with the Aquarium’s mission and image, may not hinder operations, and must not detract from the visitors’ experience.
-Permission can be obtained only from the Aquarium’s Public Relations department.
+Permission can be obtained only from the Aquarium’s Marketing and Public Relations Department.

 Please note that a prerequisite for all projects is completion and execution by an authorized representative of the production company of the Aquarium’s Location Filming Agreement, of which these Guidelines are an integral part.
 Please also note that the Aquarium reserves the absolute right to grant or deny permission to shoot and to determine the terms under which shooting will be permitted.